Measuring Water Flow with IoT: A Smart Solution

 That was the question from one of our customers, who needed to understand the volume of water passing through a square water channel on their property.
 The goal was simple: calculate the total water flow in cubic metres per hour.

 The method is rooted in fundamental hydrodynamics.
-With just three parameters: water temperature, channel width, and water depth.
-A real-time flow rate can be calculated using a modified form of the Manning equation, adapted for open-channel flow in rectangular conduits.
-To make this accessible, we embedded the formula directly into our IoT platform, allowing the user to input channel width once, and then get live flow estimates based on sensor data.
+With just three parameters—water temperature, channel width, and water depth—a real-time flow rate can be calculated using a modified form of the Manning equation.
+This equation is adapted for open-channel flow in rectangular conduits.
+To make this accessible, we embedded the formula directly into our IoT platform.
+This allows the user to input channel width once and then get live flow estimates based on sensor data.

-To make it happen, we provided an AKKR8 unit in an IP65-rated enclosure, designed for year-round outdoor use in harsh environments.
+To make it happen, we provided an AKKR8 unit in an IP65-rated enclosure.
+This design is perfect for year-round outdoor use in harsh environments.
 The system was configured with:

 A 4–20 mA analog level sensor to measure water depth.